Darling Newhaven: Residency for Scottish and Quebec Based Visual Artists

 • Promotion and support program

-• Ten-week stay in a live-in studio at Fonderie Darling, in Montreal
+• Eleven-week stay in a live-in studio at Fonderie Darling, in Montreal

 • Two-week studio at Gare de Matapédia and private housing aside, in Gaspesia